 Our program is consistent with the American Occupational Therapy Association (AOTA) Philosophic Base of Occupational Therapy (AOTA, 2017) and Philosophy of Occupational Therapy Education (AOTA, 2018).
 The UNMC Division of Occupational Therapy Education facilitates learning as meaningful occupation for students.
-Education enables students to become practitioners in the society of occupational therapy for the benefit of individuals, groups and organizations.
-We incorporate active and inclusive learning, collaborative process, continuous evaluation and self-reflection, and lifelong learning.
+Education enables students to become practitioners in the society of occupational therapy for the benefit of individuals, groups, and populations.
+We incorporate active and integrative learning, collaborative process, continuous self-evaluation and reflection, and lifelong learning.